wuxc/pywin32doc/md/PyIFileOperation.md

 # PyIFileOperation

 ## PyIFileOperation Object

 Interface used to build a collection of file system modifications to be

 performed by the shell as a unit\.
-Serves as a replacement for[shell::SHFileOperation](shell.md#shellshfileoperation)\.
+Serves as a replacement for [shell::SHFileOperation](shell.md#shellshfileoperation)\.

 No changes are actually made until PerformOperations is called\.

-Progress can be monitored by implementing[PyGFileOperationProgressSink](#pygfileoperationprogresssink)\.
+Progress can be monitored by implementing [PyGFileOperationProgressSink](PyGFileOperationProgressSink.md)\.

 Requires Vista or later\.

 #### Methods

   - [Advise](PyIFileOperation.md#pyifileoperationadvise)